 - 1. The study is essentially a micro level study. - 2.
 The final conclusions are based on the conditions existing in the industries and the area. - 3.
-The information through the questionnaires may not have covered correct figures problems and prospects of Micro Small Medium Entrepreneurs. - 4.
-The opinions and expressions of Micro Small Medium Entrepreneurs are based on the personal experience with the industries. - 5.
-Secondary data are taken as MSMEs annual reports however the primary data is added to know the present conditions of Micro Small Medium Entrepreneurs.
+Secondary data are taken as MSMEs annual reports however the Primary data is added to know the present conditions of Micro Small Medium Entrepreneurs.